 When you are getting started with a cottage garden, it is essential that you plan it carefully, so you like the end result.

-If you go without proper planning, then you may waste your time, energy and money on growing a garden which you do not like.
+If you go without proper planning, then you may waste your time, energy, and money on growing a garden that you do not like.

 Assess The Site

 When you are starting with it, you should begin by assessing the site first.
 You may already have some mature trees and shrubs along with a variety of structures and buildings.

 Carrying out a thorough site review will highlight problems areas as well as plants and features you want to keep.
 Start by removing the plants that you don’t want to keep.